spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ![aws-instance-panel-man-selection](https://github.com/user-attachments/assets/d1f79716-509a-49c3-be33-7583a05c9ecb)

-The instance types shown in the default Virtual Node Group are only those supported in the cluster's region.
+The instance types shown in the default virtual node group are only those supported in the cluster's region.

-In other Virtual Node Groups, Ocean automatically grays out instance types that are not selected in the default Virtual Node Group and instance types that do not meet AMI architecture requirements for the specific Virtual Node Group.
+In other virtual node groups, Ocean automatically grays out instance types that are not selected in the default virtual node group or do not meet AMI architecture requirements for the specific virtual node group.
 Hover over the instance type to view the reason.

+You can manually configure the instance types as follows:
-Click a down arrow to see the available instance options.
+  * Click a down arrow to see the available instance options.
 Check/uncheck options as required.

-Click **Restore to default values** (above and to the right of the instance types list) to restore the instance types in a Virtual Node Group to their default configuration.
+  * Click **Restore to default values** (above and to the right of the instance types list) to restore the instance types in a virtual node group to their default configuration.

-* For the default VNG: The instance types are set to the default Ocean configuration to make all instance types available.
-Then, Ocean can choose any combination of instance types that best fits the workload requirements.
+    * For the default virtual node group, the instance types are set to the default Ocean configuration to make all instance types available.
+Ocean can select the combination of instance types that match the workload requirements.
-* For other Virtual Node Groups: The instance types are those available in the Default Virtual Node Group.
+    * For other virtual node groups, the instance types are those available in the Default virtual node group.

->**Note**: When you update the default Virtual Node Group instance types, Ocean updates the Ocean cluster types since these have the same configuration.
+>**Note**: When you update the default virtual node group instance types, Ocean updates the Ocean cluster types because these have the same configuration.

 ### Configure Instance Types Using Advanced Filters